maveniverse/toolbox/README.md

 $ jbang toolbox@maveniverse --help
 ```

-Or just go over sources...
+or just go over sources...

 ## About the project